katholt/reddog-nf/README.md

 ## Readset simulation notes
 * Creating heterozygous SNPs that will be called in the out can be difficult
     - this largely relates to hets where neither allele is the same as the reference
-    - if the read depth is high it will significance testing in `bcftools call`
+    - if the read depth is high, `bcftools call` returns a non-sig pvalue for the het
         - this appears to be true for any allele ratio of the het
     - read depth MUST be low for these types of hets to be called
         - simulated mean depth of ~15 appears to work okay for testing these
-        - above mean depth of 20, start to see simulated het drop out
+        - above a mean depth of 20, I start to see simulated hets drop out
     - additionally, the allele ratio must be sufficiently high at low read depths
         - otherwise it is just called as a homozygous SNP
         - calling as a hom occurs even when there are several reads have an alt allele
-            - one e.g. I saw was 12 C and 6 T (ratio of 33%) called as a hom
+            - one instance I saw was 12 C and 6 T (ratio of 33%) called as a hom

 ## TODO
 * Remove CheckInput and CheckOutput classes
 * Automate comparison of test output data
 * Order mapping stats by isolate name SNPs (prior to pass/fail and ingroup/outgroup order)
+* Reverse complement tests for simulated dataset
 * Add position correction for INDELs in dataset simulator
     - easiest approach seems to be modifying reads as they appear
     - modify from highest to lowest position